 Naturally, we always thought we’d marry Prince Harry and become a princess.
 But with Prince Harry’s engagement announcement expected imminently, it’s clear he’s already found the one.
-Meet Meghan Markle, the new girl on the block.
+Meet Meghan Markle, the woman who stole Prince Harry’s heart .
 This actress is one impressive woman…

 Meghan maybe an actress in Suits (what’s not to like already?), but as a global ambassador for World Vision, she carries out humanitarian work raising awareness of how many places don’t have access to clean water and the effects it has on communities, something that she described in greater detail on her blog: The Tig.